-PHAR 412 and 512 Advanced Self-Care Pharmacy 2
+PHAR 412 and 512 Selected Topics in Self-Care

-This course is the second in a series of two that will prepare students to manage self-care therapies in patients including nonprescription medications, complementary and alternative therapies, nonpharmacologic treatments, diagnostic tests and medical devices.
-Through instruction, self-study, case studies and hands-on patient interview and assessment practice sessions, students will learn how to assess a patient's health status, determine whether self-care is appropriate, recommend appropriate self-care measures and counsel on the proper use of the therapy or device.
+This course will prepare students to manage self-care therapies in patients in the community setting.
+This will include non-prescription medications, complementary and alternative therapies, non-pharmacologic treatments, diagnostic tests and medical devices.
+Through various teaching methods and activities, students will learn how to assess a patient's health status, determine whether self-care is appropriate and recommend appropriate self-care measures to the patient.
+Students will also counsel on the proper use of the therapy or device.
+Topics will vary and may be a continuation of material covered in PHAR 411 or may be new.